Quantifying Ocular Surface Changes with Contact Lens Wear: Results

 While the general shape of the suction pressure is the same for the different shaped lenses and eyes, the global and local maxima and minima of the suction pressure profiles are different.
 Consequently, the magnitude of ocular surface normal displacements (third column in Figure~\ref{fig:shapes}) and the effective stress on the ocular surface (fourth column in Figure~\ref{fig:shapes}) are different for the different lens/eye combinations.
-The eye deformations decrease in the corneal region ($0<r<0.4$~cm) and increase at the edge of the lens ($r=0.7$~cm) from flat-shaped lens to the steep-shaped lens, for any eye shape considered.
-For an average shaped sclera, the effective stress experienced by the ocular surface decreases from flat-shaped lens to the steep-shaped lens except near the edge of the lens ($r=0.7$~cm) (see fourth column and first 3 rows in Figure~\ref{fig:shapes}), where the stresses increases from flat to steep lens.
-For a flat sclera, the ocular surface effective stress decreases from flat-shaped lens to the steep-shaped lens for any value of $r$.
-For a fixed lens, as the cornea changes from flat-shaped to steep-shaped, the ocular surface deformation and the effective stress at in the limbus area ($0.5<r<0.7$~cm) decrease.
-The flat cornea paired with the flat-shaped contact lens produce the largest ocular effective stresses as correspond to the largest magnitudes of suction pressure (see second column in Figure~\ref{fig:shapes}).
-Interestingly, the flat sclera produces \begin{landscape}

-\end{landscape} smaller effective stresses in the center of the eye even though the suction pressure is large in magnitude there.
-The largest ocular effective stress shifts from the limbal region on average cornea, flat cornea, and steep cornea eye shapes closer to the beginning of the sclera ($r=0.7$~cm) on the flat sclera eye shape.
+For any eye shape considered, the eye deformations decrease in the corneal region ($0<r<0.4$~cm) and increase at the edge of the lens ($r=0.7$~cm) from the flat-shaped lens to the steep-shaped lens.
+For an average shaped sclera, the effective stress experienced by the ocular surface decreases from the flat-shaped lens to the steep-shaped lens, except near the edge of the lens ($r=0.7$~cm) (see fourth column and first three rows in Figure~\ref{fig:shapes}), where the stresses increase from the flat to steep lens.
+For a flat sclera, the ocular surface effective stress decreases from the flat-shaped lens to the steep-shaped lens for any value of $r$.
+For a fixed lens, as the cornea changes from flat-shaped to steep-shaped, the ocular surface deformation and the effective stress at in the limbus region ($0.5<r<0.7$~cm) decrease.
+The flat cornea paired with the flat-shaped contact lens produce the largest ocular effective stresses, which correspond to the largest magnitudes of suction pressures (see second column in Figure~\ref{fig:shapes}).
+Interestingly, the flat sclera produces smaller effective stresses in the center of the eye, even though the suction pressure is large in magnitude there.
+The largest ocular effective stress shifts from the limbal region on the average cornea, flat cornea, and steep cornea eye shapes closer to the beginning of the sclera ($r=0.7$~cm) on the flat sclera eye shape.